ghc-proposals/ghc-proposals/README.rst

    <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.rst>`_
    to reflect your proposal.
 Rename the template file according to your desired proposal, but leave the numerical prefix as ``0000``.
-   This can done either online through GitHub's in-place editing feature (the pencil icon visible when viewing a file on GitHub) or by forking this repository and cloning the fork.
+   This can be done either online through GitHub's in-place editing feature (the pencil icon visible when viewing a file on GitHub) or by forking this repository and cloning the fork.
    See GitHub's `documentation